-2.1.1 NCSX Mission in Support of Program Goal 2
+2.1.1 NCSX Mission in Support of Fusion Energy Goals

 The compact stellarator (CS) is one of the innovative magnetic confinement configurations being investigated by the Fusion Energy Sciences Program.
-Within Goal 2, there is a ten-year objective for the CS, namely "Determine the attractiveness of a compact stellarator by assessing resistance to disruption at high beta without instability feedback control or significant current drive, assessing confinement at high temperature, and investigating 3-D divertor operation."
-The potential of the compact stellarator as an attractive concept lies in its possibility to eliminate disruptions and operate steady-state with minimal recirculating power.
+The potential of the compact stellarator as an attractive concept lies in its possibility to eliminate disruptions and operate steady-state with minimal recirculating power and high density.
 In order to assess it quantitatively, however, the physics of compact stellarators must be further developed.
 A stellarator proof-of-principle (PoP) program consisting of theory, experiment, international collaboration, and design has been established for this purpose.
 The NCSX, as the PoP program's lead element, has the primary responsibility to test the physics understanding and develop the physics knowledge base needed to determine the concept's attractiveness.
-Accordingly, the NCSX mission in support of Goal 2 is to:
+Accordingly, the NCSX concept development mission is to:

-- Demonstrate conditions for high-beta disruption-free operation, compatible with bootstrap current and external transform in a compact stellarator configuration. - Understand beta limits and limiting mechanisms in a low-aspect-ratio current-carrying stellarator. - Understand reduction of neoclassical transport by quasi-axisymmetric (QA) design. - Understand confinement scaling and reduction of anomalous transport by flow-shear control. - Understand equilibrium islands and stabilization of neoclassical tearing-modes by choice of magnetic shear. - Understand compatibility between power and particle exhaust methods and good core performance in a compact stellarator.
+- Demonstrate conditions for high-beta disruption-free operation, compatible with bootstrap current and external transform in a compact stellarator configuration. - Understand beta limits and limiting mechanisms in a low-aspect-ratio currentcarrying stellarator. - Understand reduction of neoclassical transport by quasi-axisymmetric (QA) design. - Understand confinement scaling and reduction of anomalous transport by flowshear control. - Understand equilibrium islands and stabilization of neoclassical tearing-modes by choice of magnetic shear. - Understand compatibility between power and particle exhaust methods and good core performance in a compact stellarator.

-2.1.2 NCSX Mission in Support of Program Goal 1
+2.1.2 NCSX Mission in Support of Fusion Science Goals

-Within Goal 1, the Fusion Energy Science program aims to advance understanding and predictive capability in fusion plasma physics, including turbulence and transport, macroscopic stability, wave-particle interactions, plasma-wall interactions, and general plasma science.
-The NCSX mission in support of Goal 1 is to understand three-dimensional plasma effects important to toroidal magnetic configurations generally.
+The Fusion Energy Science program aims to advance understanding and predictive capability in fusion plasma physics, including turbulence and transport, macroscopic stability, wave-particle interactions, plasma-wall interactions, and general plasma PEP Revision 4 4 science.
+The NCSX science mission is to understand three-dimensional plasma effects important to toroidal magnetic configurations generally.
 Critical questions to be answered using the NCSX facility include: